There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 But if you post them on channels where your target audience is most active, you would be better positioned to achieve your marketing goals.
 For instance:

-- Instagram has gained significant popularity in the past few years for both B2B and B2C markets.
+In the past few years, Instagram has gained significant popularity in both B2B and B2C markets.

-To see what is best for you, study your competition and experiment on all channels.
+Study your competition and experiment on all channels to see what is best for you.
 Over time, you will identify the handful of platforms that work better for you.

 7. Segment your target audience as per video content